imShakil/bdelection2026/README.md

-# Bangladesh Map Voting (MVP)
+# Bangladesh National Election - 2026 (Online Voting)

-A public demo web app that lets users vote for candidates by constituency on a Bangladesh constituency map (tile view).
+A public demo web app that lets users vote for candidates by constituency on a Bangladesh constituency.
 Votes are stored in MongoDB Atlas.
 This is a **best‑effort** deterrence demo with no identity verification.

 ## What’s Included